pypy/pypy/pypy/doc/windows.rst

 Translating PyPy with Visual Studio
 -----------------------------------

-We routinely test the translation toolchain using Visual Studio .NET 2005, Professional Edition, and Visual Studio .NET 2008, Express Edition.
+We routinely test the `RPython translation toolchain`_ using Visual Studio .NET 2005, Professional Edition, and Visual Studio .NET 2008, Express Edition.
 Other configurations may work as well.